Meaningful Parenting- Do you or your child has 'Math-phobia?' Have you ever failed in your Maths exam? Part 1

 'Fear' can still be managed.
-What about the 'nightmare', the 'horror' and the 'phobia' which one is subjected too.
+What about the 'nightmare,' the 'horror' and the 'phobia' which one is subjected to.

 I AM ONE OF THEM.

-Math’s is the glorious barometer for 'being intelligent'- You cannot deny that.
-Looks like a stereotype coming from ages but a very strong one even now.Let's look at how it starts and what happens when one is caught up in this downward spiral.
+Math is the glorious barometer for 'being intelligent'- You cannot deny that.
+Looks like a stereotype coming from ages but a powerful one even now.Let's look at how it starts and what happens when one is caught up in this downward spiral.

-THE START-It starts the day (whichever grade the child is in) a mathematical question
+THE START-It starts the day (whichever grade the child is in) with a mathematical question

 - Stays unresolved despite attempts.

 - You get the wrong answer.
-You reach out to the teacher/parents/tutor and your right answer remains elusive.
+You reach out to the teacher/parents/tutor, and your correct answer remains elusive.

-- You get the right answer after repeated attempts and helping but the process still baffles you.
-You remain unclear about how you got the right answer.
+- You get the correct answer after repeated attempts and helping, but the process still baffles you.
+You remain unclear about how you got the correct answer.

-- You don't dare to ask your teacher/parent/tutor the second time or the third time.
+- You don't dare to ask your teacher/parent/tutor the second or third time.
 They have already labeled you - 'Can't you understand this?
 It's so simple."